DainWs/2DAM_Enterprise_Systems/README.md

 ## Odoo_Modules

-A module example of a shop management.
+A module example of a shop/facturation management.

 ### Details
 **name**: facturation <br/>